A comprehensive clean bulk meal plan (guide to clean bulking)

 Carbohydrate powders.

 Carbohydrate powders like protein powders with protein are just a more convenient way for us to ingest more carbohydrates.
 They can be useful when added to shakes to increase both the carbohydrate and calorie content.
 They can be ingested before training to fuel ourselves for a productive training session or after training to initiate the recovery process.
-They can be ingested before bed if your feeling like liquids are a easier way to get in your calories instead of food.
+They can be ingested before bed if your feeling like liquids are an easier way to get in your calories instead of food.
 Bottom line, use them if you like them and you feel they help you to improve your progress while lean bulking.

 Multivitamins and fish oils